 Create internal rates that enable cloud-like accountability

-This is where FinOps and ITFM naturally converge: usage x unit cost = priced accountability..
+This is where FinOps and ITFM naturally converge: usage x unit cost = financial accountability.
 The same concepts (usage, unit costs, service pricing) apply, even though the infrastructure is owned rather than rented.

 Without IT billing, private cloud costs remain a shared ‘black box’, undermining transparency and ownership.

-Most enterprises now operate in hybrid environments, combining public cloud, private cloud, and legacy infrastructure.
+Most enterprises now operate in hybrid environments, combining public cloud, private cloud, SaaS platforms and legacy infrastructure.

 From a FinOps perspective, hybrid cloud introduces complexity:

-IT billing provides the unifying layer: one service catalog plus one rate logic plus consistent drivers across environments.
-Whether a workload runs on AWS, a private Kubernetes cluster, or legacy infrastructure, the business sees consistent services, pricing logic and accountability:
+IT billing provides the unifying layer: one common service catalog plus a consistent pricing logic plus consistent allocation drivers across environments plus shared governance.
+Whether a workload runs on AWS, a private Kubernetes cluster, or legacy infrastructure, the business sees consistent services, pricing logic and accountability.

-FinOps is expanding beyond infrastructure into SaaS and AI cost management.
+FinOps is expanding beyond infrastructure costs into SaaS and AI cost management.
+The FinOps Foundation's Cloud+ vision extends FinOps principles to:

 These costs behave like cloud: